luftinur/socmedlib/README.md

 Image Less Social Media Libray

-Socmedlib is Imageless icon using CSS3 technology, PSD design is based on graphicfuel.com
+Socmedlib is Imageless icon using CSS3 technology

 Build with Font-awesome for the icon